nguyen-josh/california_auto_crashes/README.md

 This repository ships with `crashes_california.csv`.

 > **Note on the dataset:** The full SWITRS extract contains **1.7+ million rows**,
-> which is far too large to host on GitHub.
+> which is too large to host on GitHub.
 The file in this repo is the
 > **first 100,000 rows** of that dataset, taken with pandas (`df.head(100000)`).
 > Because those rows were not sorted by date before slicing, the sample happens to
 > cover crashes from **2014 through mid-2021** rather than the full 2014–2023 range